guoqigithub/Marz/Readme.md

 npm install

-3.To run Marz:
+## To run Marz:
 ./marz.sh /path/to/the/spec

-4.To visualize the spectrum, python 2.* dependent and you need to install SimpleHTTPServer python2 -m SimpleHTTPServer **** # for visual inspection
+## To visualize the spectrum, python 2.* dependent and you need to install SimpleHTTPServer
+python2 -m SimpleHTTPServer **** # for visual inspection